judithkuneth/next-js-ecommerce-store/README.md

 # next-js-ecommerce store

-## Description
+## Features

-This application lets you browse through a collection of products.
-It lets you add individual products to the shopping cart, edit their count, remove a product from the cart and fill out payment and shipment details.
+This application lets you

+- add products to basket
+- remove products from basket
+- update products in basket
+- fill out shipment and payment infos
+- view alert in case a mandatory field is not filled out at checkout

-### Pages
+## Pages

 - landingpage
 - products overview
-- product single page
+- single product page
 - shopping cart
 - checkout page
 - thank you page

-### Features

-- add products to basket
-- remove products from basket
-- update products in basket
-- fill out shipment and payment infos
-- view alert in case a mandatory field is not filled out at checkout

 # Technologies used